 So, if you want a happy and well-behaved dog, then yes, your dog needs mental stimulation!

 If you have a well-behaved, calm pup, then he’s getting enough of what he needs.
-If he’s hyper and shows other annoying behavior but gets a lot of action, then it’s more likely that he’s overtired and overstimulated.
+If he’s hyper and shows other annoying behavior—like if your puppy doesn’t want to sleep at night—but gets a lot of action, then it’s more likely that he’s overtired and overstimulated.
 You might need to test things for a little while.
 So, mental stimulation is particularly important for high energy dogs.

 Is mental stimulation only for smart dogs?